obsidianmd/obsidian-help/en/Plugins/Graph view.md

 ## Settings

-To open the graph settings, click the cog icon in the top-left corner of the graph view.
+To open the graph settings, click the cog icon in the upper-left corner of the graph view.

-Click **Restore default settings** in the top-right corner of the settings box to reset any changes you make.
+Click **Restore default settings** in the upper-right corner of the settings box to reset any changes you make.

 ### Filters